cfpb/design-manual/brand-guidelines/color-principles_2.md

 <h2 id="palette">Palette<span class="cf-code-link"><a href="https://github.com/cfpb/cf-theme-cfpb/blob/master/src/color-palette.less">View code <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

+The CFPB palette has been created to reflect the spirit of our brand.
+Green for this.
+White for that.
+Black is used for body copy.

-### Core colors
+### Primary palette
-Our core brand colors include CFPB Green, Green 60, and Gray (logo colors).
-This limited color palette is ideal for simple branded pieces.
+The primary color palette for CFPB is green and black, including mid-tones and tints, and thoughtful use of whitespace.

 {::nomarkdown}
 <div class="swatches">
-    {% for color in site.data.cfpb-brand-colors %}
+    {% for color in site.data.cfpb-brand-colors-2 %}
         {% if color.primary %}
             <figure class="swatch swatch__primary">
                 <div class="swatch_field swatch_field__{{ color.shortname }}"></div>